MansoorMajeed/devops-from-scratch/episodes/32-monitoring-3-resource-usage-monitoring.md

-# System Resource Monitoring Using Sensu
+# VM Monitoring #3 - System Resource Monitoring Using Sensu

 In the [monitoring introduction video](30-monitoring-1-infrastructure-monitoring-intro.md) we discussed about what are the different types of resources we should be monitoring to keep an eye on the state of our systems.